 Will be held in Austin Texas, April 17 - 20, 2008.
 The location will be Zilker Park Soccer Fields.
-We will have three soccer fields available to us for the days.
+We will have three soccer fields available to us for the three days.

-Joe Radar (who is an At-Large USBA board member) will be hosting the Team Trials.
+Joe Rader (who was an At-Large USBA board member) will be hosting the Team Trials.
 If there are any questions please send Joe an email at: sonofchi@sonofchi.com